zenmigo/Zenmigo-Changelog/README.md

 # QuickDex Change Log
 All notable changes to this project will be documented in this file.

-The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

 ## [Unreleased] - yyyy-mm-dd

 Here we write upgrading notes for brands.
 It's a team effort to make them as